rdsea/sys4bigml/tutorials/MLServing/README.md

     f6d312588d29        docker.elastic.co/elasticsearch/elasticsearch:5.6.4   "/bin/bash bin/es-do…"   3 months ago        Up 41 seconds       9200/tcp, 9300/tcp                                                       docker_elasticsearch_1
 ```

-You may want to run other options which are described at: <https://github.com/apache/predictionio/blob/develop/docker/README.md#run-predictionio-with-selectable-docker-compose-files>.
+You may want to run other options that are introduced at <https://github.com/apache/predictionio/blob/develop/docker/README.md#run-predictionio-with-selectable-docker-compose-files>.

 Or you may want to expose some service from your virtual cluster to your real machine for monitoring, you can modify the dockerfiles